 Overview of "Snow Kids"

-Period: RISONARE Yatsugatake / December 15, 2025 - March 19, 2026
+Period: RISONARE Yatsugatake/December 15, 2025 - March 19, 2026

-Hoshino Resorts Tomamu / December 1, 2025 - April 5, 2026
+Hoshino Resorts Tomamu/December 1, 2025 - April 5, 2026

-Hoshino Resorts Nekoma Mountain / November 29, 2025 - May 6, 2026
+Hoshino Resorts Nekoma Mountain/November 29, 2025 - May 6, 2026

 *Subject to change depending on weather conditions

-Hoshino Resorts Nekoma Mountain 6,500 yen and up/1 session
+Resorts Nekoma Mountain 6,500 yen and up/session

-Included: Lesson fee, paper card
+Includes: Lesson fee, paper medical record

-Hoshino Resorts Nekoma Mountain: Ages 3-12
+Hoshino Resorts Nekoma Mountain (ages 3-12)

 Information